tpm2-software/tpm2-tools/man/tpm2_loadexternal.1.md

 TPM.
 The command allows loading of a public area or both a public and a sensitive area.

+# Output
+The tool outputs the handle of the loaded object in hex.
+It is the form of a YAML scalar.

 # OPTIONS

   * **-H**, **--hierarchy**=_HIERARCHY_: